 Esophageal manometry is a procedure to measure the movement or function of the esophagus.
 Doctors perform this test mostly in patients with swallowing problems.
-The test examines the lower esophageal sphincter, and the esophagus muscles via esophageal manometry.
+When doctors perform the test they examine the lower esophageal sphincter, and the esophagus muscles via esophageal manometry.
 This determines the esophageal sphincter’s ability to restrict backflow of gastric acid into the esophagus, as well as if the esophagus is capable of pushing food down to the stomach properly.

 Who Needs an Esophageal Manometry?

 Individuals who have trouble swallowing or consistently experience heartburn or nausea after eating may need an esophageal manometry to determine the cause of these symptoms.
 An Esophageal manometry allows your gastroenterologist to determine if the esophagus is contracting and relaxing properly.

 ERCP, or endoscopic retrograde cholangiopancreatography, examines the bile ducts, gallbladder, and pancreatic ducts.
 Bile is an alkaline fluid that aids…